sign-language-processing/sign-language-processing.github.io/src/index.md

 ###### Bilingual dictionaries {-}
 for signed language [@dataset:mesch2012meaning;@fenlon2015building;@crasborn2016ngt;@dataset:gutierrez2016lse] map a spoken language word or short phrase to a signed language video.
 One notable dictionary is, SpreadTheSign\footnote{\url{https://www.spreadthesign.com/}} is a parallel dictionary containing around 23,000 words with up to 41 different spoken-signed language pairs and more than 500,000 videos in total.
-While dictionaries may help create lexical rules between languages, they do not demonstrate the grammar or the usage of signs in context.
+Unfortunately, while dictionaries may help create lexical rules between languages, they do not demonstrate the grammar or the usage of signs in context.

 ###### Fingerspelling corpora {-}
 usually consist of videos of words borrowed from spoken languages that are signed letter-by-letter.
 They can be synthetically created [@dataset:dreuw2006modeling] or mined from online resources [@dataset:fs18slt,@dataset:fs18iccv].
 However, they only capture one aspect of signed languages.

 ###### Isolated sign corpora {-}
 are collections of annotated single signs.
-They are synthesized [@dataset:ebling2018smile;@dataset:huang2018video;@dataset:sincan2020autsl;@dataset:hassan-etal-2020-isolated] or mined from online resources [@dataset:joze2018ms;@dataset:li2020word], and can be used for isolated sign language recognition or for contrastive analysis of minimal signing pairs [@dataset:imashev2020dataset].
-However, like dictionaries, they do not describe relations between signs nor do they capture coarticulation during signing, and are often limited in vocabulary size (20-1000 signs)
+They are synthesized [@dataset:ebling2018smile;@dataset:huang2018video;@dataset:sincan2020autsl;@dataset:hassan-etal-2020-isolated] or mined from online resources [@dataset:joze2018ms;@dataset:li2020word], and can be used for isolated sign language recognition or contrastive analysis of minimal signing pairs [@dataset:imashev2020dataset].
+However, like dictionaries, they do not describe relations between signs, nor do they capture coarticulation during the signing, and are often limited in vocabulary size (20-1000 signs)

 ###### Continuous sign corpora {-}
 contain parallel sequences of signs and spoken language.
 Available continuous sign corpora are extremely limited, containing 4-6 orders of magnitude fewer sentence pairs than similar corpora for spoken language machine translation [@arivazhagan2019massively].
-Moreover, while automatic speech recognition (ASR) datasets contain up to 50,000 hours of recordings [@pratap2020mls], the largest continuous sign language corpus contain only 1,150 hours, and only 50 of them are publicly available [@dataset:hanke-etal-2020-extending].
+Moreover, while automatic speech recognition (ASR) datasets contain up to 50,000 hours of recordings [@pratap2020mls], the most extensive continuous sign language corpus contains only 1,150 hours, and only 50 of them are publicly available [@dataset:hanke-etal-2020-extending].
 These datasets are usually synthesized [@dataset:databases2007volumes;@dataset:Crasborn2008TheCN;@dataset:ko2019neural;@dataset:hanke-etal-2020-extending] or recorded in studio conditions [@dataset:forster2014extensions,@cihan2018neural], which does not account for noise in real-life conditions.
 Moreover, some contain signed interpretations of spoken language rather than naturally-produced signs, which may not accurately represent native signing since translation is now a part of the discourse event.

 ###### Availability {-}
-Unlike the vast amount and diversity of available spoken language resources that allow various applications, signed language resources are scarce and currently only support translation and production.
+Unlike the vast amount and diversity of available spoken language resources that allow various applications, signed language resources are scarce and, currently only support translation and production.
 Unfortunately, most of the signed language corpora discussed in the literature are either not available for use or available under heavy restrictions and licensing terms.
-Signed language data is especially challenging to anonymize due to the importance of facial and other physical features in signing videos, limiting its open distribution, and developing anonymization with minimal information loss, or accurate anonymous representations is a promising research problem.
+Furthermore, signed language data is especially challenging to anonymize due to the importance of facial and other physical features in signing videos, limiting its open distribution.
+Developing anonymization with minimal information loss or accurate anonymous representations is a promising research direction.

 ### Collect Real-World Data

 Data is essential to develop any of the core NLP tools previously described, and current efforts in SLP are often limited by the lack of adequate data.
-We discuss the considerations to keep in mind when building datasets, challenges of collecting such data, and directions to facilitate data collection.
+We discuss the considerations to keep in mind when building datasets, the challenges of collecting such data, and directions to facilitate data collection.

 ###### What is Good Signed Language Data? {-}
 For SLP models to be deployable, they must be developed using data that represents the real world accurately.
 What constitutes an ideal signed language dataset is an open question,